 - www.courseevalum.umd.edu

-- So far only 3 have responded (14%) !!
+- So far only 1 response !!

 - Why?

 - For the benefit of your peers

 - Because your comments count and we use it to improve our teaching and/or redesign the course

 - Because your opinion is used to evaluate our performance

-- Friday is the last day!
+- Tuesday is the last day!
 The most common reason respondents gave for not participating was that they were too busy and/or ran out of time